Asian black bear: Interspecific predatory relationships

 The Asian black bear's range overlaps with that of the sloth bear in central and southern India, the sun bear in Southeast Asia and the brown bear in the southern part of the Russian Far East.
 Asian black bears seem to intimidate Himalayan brown bears in direct encounters.
 They eat the fruit dropped by Asian black bears from trees, as they themselves are too large and cumbersome to climb.
+Ussuri brown bears may attack Asian black bears.

 Asian black bears are occasionally attacked by tigers and brown bears.
 Leopards are known to prey on bear cubs younger than two years old.
 Packs of wolves and Eurasian lynxes are potential predators of bear cubs as well.

 Asian black bears usually dominate Amur leopards in physical confrontations in heavily vegetated areas, while leopards are uppermost in open areas, though the outcome of such encounters is largely dependent on the size of the individual animals.

-Ussuri brown bears may attack Asian black bears.

 Tigers occasionally attack and consume Asian black bears.
 Russian hunters found their remains in tiger scats, and Asian black bear carcasses showing evidence of tiger predation.
 To escape tigers, Asian black bears rush up a tree and wait for the tiger to leave, though some tigers will pretend to leave, and wait for the bear to descend.
 Tigers prey foremost on young bears.

 Some are very tenacious when attacked: Jim Corbett observed a fight between a tiger and the largest Asian black bear he had ever seen.
 The bear managed to chase off the tiger, despite having half its nose and scalp torn off.
 He twice saw Asian black bears carry off tiger kills when the latter was absent.

 Asian black bears are usually safe from tiger attacks once they reach five years of age.
 One fatal attack of a tiger on a juvenile Asian black bear has been recorded in Jigme Dorji National Park.

 One Siberian tiger was reported to have lured an Asian black bear by imitating its mating call.
 However, Asian black bears are probably less vulnerable to tiger attacks than brown bears, due to their habit of living in hollows or in close set rocks.